-All student rooms in the College have facilities that, for a standard fee (see Appendix 3), enable residents to connect their computers to the Cambridge University Data Network (CUDN).
+All student rooms in the College have facilities that enable residents to connect their computers to the Cambridge University Data Network (CUDN).
 This gives access to a number of facilities including the internet and email.
 Use and maintenance of a computer connected via the College network is at your own risk and carries a responsibility to abide by the College and University rules and regulations.
-See the Student Guide (www.sel.cam.ac.uk/ughandbook) for further information and guidelines.
+See the Student Guide (www.sel.cam.ac.uk/ughandbook/introduction-and-overview) for further information and guidelines.